Chun5/works/index.rst

 DITA
 -----
+Darwin Information Typing Architecture is an international standard released by OASIS on how to write and publish technical information.

 **Information type**
 ::

-  Concept: describe what it is; see syntax at Tools > Langauge > XML
+  Concept: describe what it is
   Task: step 1, step 2, step 3... ; substep a, substep b, substep c; cmd, info, note
   Reference: table, entry